XBraid/xbraid/docs/Example.md

    The user must advance the vector *u* from time *tstart* to time *tplus*.
    Note how the time values are given to the user through the *status* structure and associated Get routines.
-The *rfactor_ptr* parameter is an advanced topics not used here.
+The *rfactor_ptr* parameter is an advanced topic not used here.

    Here advancing the solution just involves the scalar \f$ \lambda \f$.